IGETheCoder/Strang/README.md

 # Strang

-The greatest programming language to ever bless this Earth!<br>
+The greatest programming language to ever bless this Earth!<br><br>
 Have you ever had to worry or even consider what datatype a variable is that you declared ages ago?
 Let that worry _wash away_!
-Strang makes all datatypes `string`!<br>
+Strang makes all datatypes `string`!<br><br>
 This programming language is the closest you can get to perfection in the world!!

 ## Table Of Contents: